 Mark a directory entry as a VIP (Very Important Person) by assigning a specific ringer to it.
 You recognise VIP calls by the ringer.
-VIP entries are highlighted by the

-VIP icon in the directory.
+VIP entries are highlighted by the viP entries are highlighted by viP icon in the directory.

-Prerequisite: Calling Line Identification
+Prerequisite: Calling Line Identification (page 29).

-(page 54).